 A real example

-The screenshot below shows that I try to login to my headspace account with a incorrect password (a “damaged” ticket in our analogy) and the response code in the network tab of the developer tools shows the 403.
+The screenshot below shows that I try to log in to my Headspace account with an incorrect password (a “damaged” ticket in our analogy) and the response code in the network tab of the developer tools shows the 403.

 Important!
 Don’t believe everything you read!

 One important thing to note here: the official specification is not enforced in any way and like many other things in software development, you might find out that the response codes are not consistent with the specification.
 If you are using a web framework, this will be configured out of the box and the return codes will work as specified but developers can override the base implementation and assign whichever code they want as responses.

 Of course, this is a bad idea because it will lead to confusion and it’s prone to error.